 I can think of few activities more miserable than applying a noxious chemical onto a piece of furniture in an effort to scrape off every bit of old paint or stain.
-Fortunately with this easy gel stain technique, you don’t have to!
+Fortunately, you don’t have to!

-Gel stain is one of my favorite products because it allows you to recover almost any painted surface (even laminate and metal!).
+Gel stain is one of my favorite products because it allows you to re-cover almost any painted surface (even laminate and metal!) without stripping or sanding off the original surface.
 It’s easy to get the look of a dark, rich stain on a painted piece of furniture as long as you know how to use gel stain as a faux finish.

 In this process I’ll show you not only how to apply gel stain to finished wood, but more importantly how to give a faux wood finish to any surface.

-How to Gel Stain Already Stained Wood – Your Supplies:
+How to Gel Stain Over Stain or Paint – Supplies: